PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 18:54:18
+Last updated: 2024-04-02 18:54:51
-Random Quote: To be what we are, and to become what we are capable of becoming, is the only end of life. - Robert Louis Stevenson
+Random Quote: The only real valuable thing is intuition. - Albert Einstein